 Creating effective direct mail

 Make sure your data is good – people move and old addresses really won’t help.
-What’s more people get disproportionately upset when they’re name is spelled wrong on junk mail.
+What’re more people get disproportionately upset when their name is spelt wrong on junk mail.
 And make sure you’re compliant with laws such as GDPR.
 While you don’t need explicit consent to send direct mail, you do need to make sure there is a legitimate interest.
 Has that person visited your store?
 That’s a legitimate interest in what you have to say.

 Personalise – you’ll see an increase in opens and therefore an increase in responses, but go beyond a first name.
 Marketing software allows all sorts of levels of personalisation, such as personalising images.
 Make your customers feel special.